 TGbf Editor: Please revise the first paragraph of 11.55.1.5.2.4 of D1.2 as follows.

-In the SR2SI variant of a TF sounding phase, the AP, which is a sensing receiver, solicits SR2SI NDP transmissions from one or more STAs, on which to perform sensing measurements.
-The SR2SI variant of a TF sounding phase shall be present in a TB sensing measurement exchange if at least one STA that is a sensing transmitter in this TF sounding phase and that is not assigned to be polled or has responded in the polling phase.
+In the SR2SI variant of a TF sounding phase, the AP solicits SR2SI NDP transmissions from one or more STAs, on which to perform sensing measurements.
+The SR2SI variant of a TF sounding phase shall be present in a TB sensing measurement exchange if at least one STA that is a sensing transmitter to which the AP is the only sensing receiver in this TF sounding phase and that is not assigned to be polled or has responded in the polling phase.

 SP: Do you agree to the resolutions provided in the document 11-23/1 for the following 2 CIDs: 1733 and 2286?